mrtazz/snyder/README.md

 ## Overview

 Snyder is a metrics library for C++11.
-It supports tracking of a number of a number of metric types from different threads.
+It supports tracking of a number of metric types from different threads.

 ## Usage
 ```
 auto reg = new Snyder::MetricsRegistry();
 reg->Increment("foo");
 reg->Increment("foo", 5);
+reg->Gauge("bla", 10);
 ```

 ## Metrics Types